Insulin regular innoletsPronunciation

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center or emergency room immediately.
-Symptoms may include chills; dizziness; drowsiness; fainting; fast or irregular heartbeat; headache; loss of consciousness; nervousness; seizures; shakiness; sweating; tremor; vision changes; weakness.Proper storage of insulin regular innolets:
+Symptoms may include chills; dizziness; drowsiness; fainting; headache; increased heartbeat; increased hunger; loss of consciousness; nervousness; seizures; shakiness; sweating; tremor; vision changes; weakness.Proper storage of insulin regular innolets:

-Store new (unopened) InnoLets or PenFill cartridges in a refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
-Do not freeze insulin regular innolets.
-Store used (open) InnoLets or PenFill cartridges at room temperature, below 86 degrees F (30 degrees C).
-Do NOT store used (open) InnoLets or PenFill cartridges in the refrigerator.
+INNOLETS and PENFILL CARTRIDGES: Store new (unopened) InnoLets or PenFill cartridges in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+Do not freeze.
+Store used (open) InnoLets or PenFill cartridges either in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+If refrigeration is not possible, store at room temperature, below 86 degrees F (30 degrees C).
 Store away from heat and light.
 If insulin regular innolets has been frozen or overheated, throw it away.
-Throw away unrefrigerated or used InnoLets or PenFill cartridges after 28 days, even if they still contain medicine.
+Throw away unrefrigerated or opened vials after 28 days, even if they still contain medicine.

 Do not leave insulin regular innolets in a car on a warm or sunny day.
 Do not use insulin regular innolets after the expiration date stamped on the label.
 Keep insulin regular innolets, as well as syringes and needles, out of the reach of children and away from pets.
-Ask your doctor, pharmacist, or other health care provider how to store insulin regular innolets.
+If you are using insulin regular innolets in an insulin pump, or if insulin regular innolets has been mixed with other medicines or diluted, you may need to store it differently.
+Ask your doctor, pharmacist, or healthcare provider how to store insulin regular innolets.

 - If you have any questions about insulin regular innolets, please talk with your doctor, pharmacist, or other health care provider.